 Rochester, NY, Trade Programs

 Those seeking training in a specific trade in or near Rochester, NY, have limited options when choosing a postsecondary institution.
-The one school in this area providing such training offers 2-year degree programs in a wide variety of areas, such as in the health care, technological and industrial fields.
+The one school in this area providing such training offers 2-year degree programs in a wide variety of areas, such as in the healthcare, technological and industrial fields.
 Below are details about this school and its trade programs.
 Find information about specific areas of study and required coursework in each program.
-Learn facts about the school presented in the table at the bottom of this article.
+Learn facts about the school presented in the table in the following section.

-- Monroe Community College is in Rochester, NY, less than five miles south of the downtown area.
-The school awards professional certificates and Associate of Science degrees in a variety of technical, industrial and medical trades.
+- Monroe Community College is in Rochester, NY, less than six miles south of the downtown area.
+The school awards professional certificates and Associate of Applied Science degrees in a variety of technical, industrial and medical trades.

 School Facts: At a Glance

 It is often a good idea to consider all factors of a school before making your education decision.
 Below you will find helpful facts about this college's tuition, population, retention and graduation rates, acceptance rates, financial aid and campus setting.

 |Monroe Community College|

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)||83%*|

 |Acceptance Rate (2017)||100% (open admissions)*|

 |Undergraduate Graduation Rate (for those who began their studies in 2014)||21%*|